Adam Siao Him Fa: 2022–2023 season: Grand Prix gold medal, French national title, and European title

-Siao Him Fa began the season with his first ever Challenger gold medal at the 2022 CS Lombardia Trophy, and then took a second gold at the Cup of Nice.
+Siao Him Fa began the season with his first ever Challenger gold medal at the 2022 CS Lombardia Trophy.
+He then took gold at the 2022 Master's de Patinage and at the Cup of Nice.
 On the Grand Prix, he was third in the short program at the 2022 Grand Prix de France, but won the free skate to take the gold medal.
 This was the first Grand Prix win for a Frenchman since his former coach Brian Joubert won the NHK Trophy in 2009, a fact of which he was "very proud."
 He finished third in the short program at the 2022 NHK Trophy, his second event.
 He said “things didn't go as I planned, but I am positive about tomorrow and will continue to work this way."
 He finished fourth in the free skate but came fifth overall.

 Disappointed not to have qualified for the Grand Prix Final, Siao Him Fa went on to win his first French national title at the championships in Rouen, beating defending champion Kévin Aymoz by a margin of over twenty points.
 Siao Him Fa continued his streak of success into the new year, finishing in first place in the short program at the 2023 European Championships with a new personal best of 96.53.
 He was "happy" to have finally skated cleanly in the short program internationally that season.
 He finished second in the free skate, but won the gold medal.
 This was the first European title for a Frenchman in twelve years since Florent Amodio's victory in 2011.

 Siao Him Fa struggled with his jumps in the 2023 World Championships short program, coming in twelfth.
 He admitted "it's frustrating today, but it's not over yet."
 He rose to tenth after the free skate.
 Siao Him Fa then joined Team France at the 2023 World Team Trophy, where he was fifth in the short program and tenth in the free skate.
 Team France finished fifth overall.